-As illustrated in Fig. 4, our pipeline is split into an offline stage for spatial relation prior learning, and an online stage for automatic scene synthesis based on a given list of furniture objects and the learnt priors.
+As illustrated in Figure 4, our pipeline is split into an offline stage for spatial relation prior learning, and an online stage for automatic scene synthesis based on a given list of furniture objects and the learnt priors.
 The pattern of spatial relations are extracted from datasets in the offline stage.
-We first learn a specific spatial strength graph model \overline{G} indicating how objects are spatially related with each other (Section 4).
+We first learn a specific spatial strength graph model G indicating how objects are spatially related with each other (Section 4).
 In this graph, vertices represent objects, and edges are associated with weights to encode the spatial strengths between objects.
 This is more powerful than simply counting co-occurrence.
 We then extract versatile patterns of layout strategies as discrete "templates" by reducing noises within datasets such as SUNCG [5] using Density Peak Clustering [23] (Section 5).
-Given the learned priors, an empty room, and a set of user-specified objects, during the online stage, our method first groups spatially coherent objects into groups (e.g., a bed, a night stand and a TV Stand, as illustrated in Fig. 11b).
+Given the learned priors, an empty room, and a set of user-specified objects, during the online stage, our method first groups spatially coherent objects into groups (e.g., a bed, a night stand and a TV Stand, as illustrated in Figure 11b).
 Next, we do an instant arrangement for each group by heuristically using the learned templates.
 Finally, we adjust the overall layout by optimizing a consistent loss function (Section 6).

 Existing datasets for scene understanding and synthesis, such as SUNCG [5] and 3D Front [40], typically contain a set of furniture objects and a set of existing arrangements (rooms), and reuse each furniture object from several to thousands of arrangements with other objects.
 This motivated us to use such datasets to extract relations between furniture objects instead of arrangements.
 Therefore, to make it object-centric, we convert a given dataset into a multigraph G = (V, E), which is conceptually a direct mathematical representation of the original dataset: each vertex corresponds to an object instance and each directional edge encodes the relative position and orientation between a pair of objects.
 More specifically, a vertex $v^i \in V$ contains a set of attributes $\{(d{wall}^{i,\omega}, \theta{wall}^{i,\omega}, t{wall}^{i,\omega})|\omega = 1, 2, 3..., \Omega\}$, i.e., the row values of distances, orientations and translations of an object w.r.t its nearest walls.
 For each pair of objects, there are often multiple edges connecting them, because they may co-exist in different scenes.
-In the following prior learning stage, we will remove edges that suggest an implausible transformation (relative translation and rotation) between Authorized licensed use limited to: Tsinghua University.
-Downloaded on November 12,2023 at 10:23:02 UTC from IEEE Xplore.
-Restrictions apply.
+In the following prior learning stage, we will remove edges that suggest an implausible transformation (relative translation and rotation) between the two furniture objects and consider the remaining edges as "discrete" and "exact" priors since we do not intend to fit any statistical model.